-$\begin{array}{l} 3 \operatorname{CaHAsO_4} + 2 \operatorname{NaOH} \rightarrow \operatorname{Ca_3(AsO_4)2} + \operatorname{Na_2HAsO_4} + 2\operatorname{H_2O} \\ 2 \operatorname{H_3AsO_4} + 3 \operatorname{Ca(OH)2} \rightarrow \operatorname{Ca_3(AsO_4)2} + 6 \operatorname{H_2O} \\ 3 \operatorname{CaCl_2} + 2 \operatorname{Na_3AsO_4} \quad \rightarrow \operatorname{Ca_3(AsO_4)2} + 6 \operatorname{NaCl} \end{array}$
+$\begin{array}{l} 3\mathrm{CaHAsO_4} + 2\mathrm{NaOH} \rightarrow \mathrm{Ca_3(AsO_4)2} + \mathrm{Na_2HAsO_4} + 2\mathrm{H_2O} \\ 2\mathrm{H_3AsO_4} + 3\mathrm{Ca(OH)2} \rightarrow \mathrm{Ca_3(AsO_4)2} + 6\mathrm{H_2O} \\ 3\mathrm{CaCl_2} + 2\mathrm{Na_3AsO_4} \rightarrow \mathrm{Ca_3(AsO_4)2} + 6\mathrm{NaCl} \end{array}$

 After trial, Robinson found that the last reaction gave the most uniform product and was most practical to use.
-The finished product contained two molecules of water of crystallization, and after drying at 175° C., gave the following analysis:
+The finished product contained two molecules of water of crystallization and, after drying at 175° C., gave the following analysis:

-FOUND IN Theoretical
+Found in Theoretical

-SAMPLE $Ca_3(AsO_4)2$
+sample $Ca_3(AsO_4)2$

 CaO 42.16 42.20

 As_2O_5 57.73 57.80

 These results are so close to the theoretical that they would appear to prove that Robinson was working with tricalcium arsenate.
-Goodwin and Martin (loc. cit.), attempting to repeat Robinson's work, had difficulty in preparing the pure tricalcium salt, finding in every case contamination with calcium carbonate.
-Clifford and Cameron 25 state that there is no evidence that tricalcium arsenate can be formed from aqueous solutions, nor persist in contact with them.
+Goodwin and Martin,5 attempting to repeat Robinson's work, had difficulty in preparing the pure tricalcium salt, finding in every case contamination with calcium carbonate.
+Clifford and Cameron8 state that there is no evidence that tricalcium arsenate can be formed from aqueous solutions, nor persist in contact with them.
 These authors contend that two solutions would be formed, one solid, the other liquid, if Ca3(AsO4)2 were placed in contact with water.

 The same authors are of the opinion that the earlier work (which indicated that a definite compound $Ca_3(AsO_4)2$ existed) can be explained by the fact that the liquid solution is in equilibrium with a solid solution, the arsenic-lime ratio in the liquid phase being the same as in the solid phase.
 This equilibrium probably lies very close to the point where the solid phase has the ratio corresponding to tricalcium arsenate.
 This complex, when leached, will give solutions with a constant ratio of arsenic acid to lime, which misled the earlier investigators to consider the complex a definite compound.
-Smith and Murray 26 state that the arsenic in commercial calcium arsenate practically never exists solely as tricalcium arsenate.

-In two recent papers Pearce and Norton27 and Pearce and Avens28 have reported phase rule studies of the calcium arsenates.
+Smith and Murray9 state that the arsenic in commercial calcium arsenate practically never exists solely as tricalcium arsenate.
+In two papers Pearce and Norton10 and Pearce and Avens11 have reported phase rule studies of the calcium arsenates.
 These publications, which represent the most careful studies made on the subject, indicate that at 90° C. four compounds may be separated from the system CaO-As2O5-H2O.
-These are dicalcium arsenate, CaHAsO4; pentacalcium arsenate, Ca5H2(AsO4)4, a compound never before isolated; tricalcium arsenate, $Ca_3(AsO_4)2$; and basic calcium arsenate, $(Ca_3(AsO_4)2)3 \cdot Ca(OH)2$.
-At 35° C., only three of these compounds were found, the basic arsenate being This last compound is now considered to make up the absent. greater part of the so-called "safe" commercial calcium arsenates which have recently appeared on the market.
+These are secondary calcium arsenate (sometimes called dicalcium arsenate), CaHAsO4; pentacalcium arsenate, Ca5H2(AsO4)4, a compound never before isolated; tricalcium arsenate, Ca3(AsO4)2; and basic calcium arsenate, [Ca3(AsO4)2]3·Ca(OH)2.
+At 35° C., only three of these compounds were found, the basic arsenate being absent.
+This last compound is now considered to make up the greater part of the socalled "safe" commercial calcium arsenates which have recently appeared on the market.
 The fact that this compound was present at the higher temperature is thus of considerable practical importance in the manufacture of calcium arsenate.
-The relationships between the various calcium arsenates at 90° C. are shown in Fig. 1 taken from the paper by Pearce and Norton.27
+The relationships between the various calcium arsenates at 90° C. are shown in figure 1 taken from the paper by Pearce and Norton.10